ev3dev/brickd/docs/PROTOCOL.md

     "BYE" "\n"

+**GET**

+Requests a property value.
+Valid keys are listed in the *Properties* section below.

+    "GET" " " key "\n"

+The response will `BAD` if an invalid key is requested.
+Otherwise, it will return `OK` along with the value.

+    "OK" " " value "\n"

 **WATCH**

 Subscribes to additional `MSG` notifications.

     "WATCH" subsystem "\n"

 Currently, the only subsystem is `POWER`.
+This will enable broadcast messages for the `system.battery.voltage` property.

+### Properties

+`system.info.serial` is the serial number of the device.

-This will enable messages for the `system.battery.voltage` property.
-The value is the current battery voltage in millivolts.
+`system.battery.voltage` is the current battery voltage in millivolts.